 She cooks the most delicious meals, and keeps the house clean and tidy.
 She’s very discreet, and hardly ever talks.
 That’s probably why I totally forgot about her, and also why the grumpy grey witch can stand having her live in the Cove.

-Yuri Ivanov and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring, and the mountain pass opens for traffic again.
-They travel in an old fashion way, their brightly colored Vardo drawn by two robust piebald Gypsy Vanners.
+Oleg Dabrovsky and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring, and the mountain pass opens for traffic again.
+They travel in an old fashion way, their brightly colored Vardo wagons drawn by robust piebald Gypsy Vanners.

-Her old friend Rayna makes a living out of reading peoples fortune and they travel all over the country with their Tarot cards and a fake crystal ball.
+Her old friend Tsura makes a living out of reading people’s fortune and they travel all over the country with their Tarot cards and a fake crystal ball.
 Sometimes Tara helps out with the readings.
 Bogey or real, it depends on the person who’s consulting.
 At least both old ladies get a good laugh out of it!